- Code Enforcement

-Inspections: **Effective October 1, 2020, we will no longer accept affidavits in place of plumbing or electrical inspections** Please call the office at (207) 363-1002 or use the Contact Code Enforcement link to schedule.
+Please call the office at (207) 363-1002.
 We do allow inspections to be done by Third Party Inspectors and Maine Licensed Engineers.
 You must submit their signed inspection report along with the "Request For Use Of Third Party Inspector" form.
 A valid building permit must be in place to use this service.
-We do not allow Third Party Inspectors, Maine Licensed Engineers or Architects to perform external plumbing inspections (septic systems), internal plumbing inspections, or final inspections; you must contact the Code Office to perform these inspections.
+We do NOT allow Third Party Inspectors, Maine Licensed Engineers, or Architects to perform external plumbing inspections (septic systems), internal plumbing inspections, or final inspections of any kind; you must contact the Code Office to perform these inspections.

 The Code Enforcement Office administers the Zoning Ordinance, State and Federal regulations, and building codes.

-Most questions and permitting can be addressed in a 15 minute visit during our walk-in hours; however, if your visit is for a new home, or commercial project you may be asked to schedule an appointment with a Code Enforcement Officer.
+Most questions and permitting can be addressed in a 25 minute appointment; however, if your visit is for a new home, or commercial project you may be asked to schedule a longer appointment with a Code Enforcement Officer.

 If you are planning to re-build or build a new home you will be asked to put together a packet of items for review prior to being issued a Building Permit.
-You can submit this packet of items to the Code Enforcement Office anytime between 8:00 - 4:30 Monday through Friday.
+You can submit this packet of items to the Code Enforcement Office anytime between 8:00 - 4:30 Monday through Friday, closed every Wednesday at noon.
 After the packet is reviewed, you will be contacted for an appointment for the permit to be issued.
 This process generally takes about 2 weeks.

 - A 90-day appeal period for the community and citizens begins August 1 and ends on October 29, 2018.
 All appeals must be submitted prior to the end of the 90-day appeal period to the Town to be forwarded to FEMA for review.